Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 C	|ramen	|3

-* Customer A's most popular item is ramen and it was purchased 3 times.
+* Customer A's most popular item is ramen and they purchased it 3 times.
-* Customer B purchased all items equally.
+* Customer B purchased all items on the menu twice.
-* Customer C's most popular item was ramen and it was ordered 3 times.
+* Customer C's most popular item was ramen and they purchased it 3 times.

 -----------